Earl Slick

 Earl Slick (born Frank Madeloni; October 1, 1952, in Brooklyn, New York) is an American guitarist best known for his collaborations with David Bowie, John Lennon, Yoko Ono and Robert Smith.
-He has also worked with other artists including John Waite, Tim Curry and David Coverdale, in addition to releasing several solo recordings, and two records with Phantom, Rocker & Slick, the band he formed with Slim Jim Phantom & Lee Rocker (both from Stray Cats).
+He has also worked with John Waite, Tim Curry and David Coverdale, in addition to releasing several solo recordings, and two records with Phantom, Rocker & Slick, the band he formed with Slim Jim Phantom and Lee Rocker (both from Stray Cats).

 Musical career

-In the early 1970s, Earl Slick gained his reputation on the New York music scene as a guitarist while playing in a band called Mack Truck featuring singer-songwriter Jimmie Mack and his brother, drummer Jack Mack along with keyboard player and Grammy award winning mixer Jan Fairchild.
+In the early 1970s, Earl Slick gained his reputation on the New York music scene as a guitarist while playing in a band called Mack Truck featuring singer-songwriter Jimmie Mack and his brother, drummer Jack Mack along with keyboard player and Grammy award-winning mixer Jan Fairchild.
 His work with Scottish singer-songwriter Jim Diamond was as the duo Slick Diamond.
 They toured and gave performances for a short time in the late 1970s.

 Slick was initially hired by David Bowie, on the recommendation of a friend, to replace Mick Ronson as lead guitarist for the Diamond Dogs tour in 1974 (the live album David Live was recorded during this tour).
 Slick also played lead guitar on Bowie's Young Americans and Station to Station albums, released in 1975 and 1976 respectively.
 After disagreements with Bowie's management, Slick was replaced as lead guitarist for the 1976 Station to Station tour by Stacey Heydon.
 Slick continued working in the studio with former Mott the Hoople frontman Ian Hunter, John Lennon, and Yoko Ono, but also formed his own solo band, releasing both Razor Sharp and Earl Slick Band in 1976.
 He provided guitar to Carmen Maki's 1979 album Night Stalker.
 In 1980, Slick formed Silver Condor with east coast singer/writer Joe Cerisano.
 Silver Condor's first album was released in 1981 on Columbia Records.
 During the recording Silver Condor's first he was invited to record on Lennon and Ono's Double Fantasy.
 During the sessions for Double Fantasy, the material for 1984's Milk and Honey was recorded as well.
 Slick also joined Ono in the studio for her solo album, Season of Glass.